-Put on from a river-left campground off Chemin Godin a little ways south of Maniwiki.
-Take out at the Bonnet Rouge campground.
+Put-in from a river-left campground off Chemin Godin a little ways south of Maniwiki.
+Take-out at the Bonnet Rouge campground.
 There is a small river access fee at both locations.
-(Note: Lat/longitude coords are for rapids and put-in/take-out are approximate.
+(Note: Latitude and Longitude coordinates are for rapids and put-in/take-out are approximate.
 Locations have not been verified by a GPS.)

 MYOSIS.CA Web Site (Débit des rivières for gage levels.)La Fédération québécoise du canot et du kayak (FQCK) (Info débit for gage levels.)Le club de canot-camping des Pays-d´en-Haut (CCCPH)

 AccuWeather.com Canada, MétéoMédia Canada or Environment Canada forecast.